oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 A type is associated with metadata defining, for example, information about the type, a schema defining which claims MAY or MUST appear in the SD-JWT VC, and how they can be displayed.

-This specification defines Type Metadata that can be associated with a type of a SD-JWT VC as well as a method for retrieving the Type Metadata and processing rules.
+This section defines Type Metadata that can be associated with a type of a SD-JWT VC as well as a method for retrieving the Type Metadata and processing rules.
 This Type Metadata is intended to be used, among other things, for the following purposes:

  * Developers of Issuers and Verifiers can use the Typ Metadata to understand the semantics of the type and the associated rules.
 While in some cases,